wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 63. Run ```dzdo systemctl restart firewalld```

     !!!warning
-        If you receive errors on the command where you would see something like "Sorry cannot login..", have you logged into the cloud tenant as lbennet@greensafe.lab?
+        If you receive errors on the command, have you logged into the cloud tenant as lbennet@greensafe.lab and provided a security question?
-        For MFA to work, as defined in the MFA policy, the user MUST have an account in the Cloud tenant.
-This can be established by opening the Admin Portal and logging in with the account.
-Without the account available in the cloud tenant, you might get errors pointing towards the Cloud Connector not available, MFA failures etc.
+        For MFA to work, as defined in the MFA policy, the user MUST have an account in the Cloud tenant and at least 1 security question.
+This question can be thought up by yourself including the answer.
+This can be established by opening the Admin Portal and logging in with the account, click on the messagebox in the right bottom corner on Security Question, provide a question and answer.
+Without the account available in the cloud tenant with a security question, you might get errors pointing towards the Cloud Connector not available, MFA failures, incorrect passwords, etc.

 64. Was Laura Bennett permitted to run this command?